meteorhacks/meteorhacks.github.io/_posts/meteor-weekly/2014-03-04-devshop12-blaze-rc-oplog-limit-sort.md

 ---
 layout: meteor-weekly-post
-title: Devshop 12, Blaze RC, Oplog Limit/Sort and More
+title: February Devshop SF, Blaze RC, Oplog Limit/Sort and More
 category: meteorweekly
 ---

-## Devshop 12
+## February Devshop SF

-Devshop 12 went live on 27th February and it was packed with an amazing lineup including the announcement of Blaze RC -- The new UI engine for Meteor.
+February Devshop SF went live on 27th February and it was packed with an amazing lineup including the announcement of Blaze RC -- The new UI engine for Meteor.

 ### Main Talks